 The following Immigration guidance note Produced in partnership with Antonio Lam of Newland Chase provides comprehensive and up to date legal information covering:

-STOP PRESS: This Practice Note is being updated to reflect changes to the Immigration Rules following HC 1919, which is in effect from 29 March 2019.
-For a full analysis of these changes, see Practice Note: Statement of changes in Immigration Rules, HC 1919—analysis—Tier 1 (Investor).
+STOP PRESS: This Practice Note is being updated to reflect changes to the Immigration Rules following Statements of Changes HC 1919 and HC 2631.
+For a full analysis of these changes, see Practice Notes: Statement of changes in Immigration Rules, HC 1919—analysis and Statement of changes in Immigration Rules, HC 2631—analysis.

 Significant changes were made to the eligibility criteria for all initial applications in the Tier 1 (Investor) category which were submitted on or after 6 November 2014.
 However, the Immigration Rules were also amended to ensure that those who had applied for and been granted leave under the Rules in force before that date (the 'old Rules') would not be subject to the new criteria (the 'new Rules') when they come to extend their stay or apply for indefinite leave to remain (ILR).
 Since that date, therefore, there have been two sets of eligibility criteria which apply to persons seeking to extend their stay in the Tier 1 (Investor) category, and which set applies depends on whether they were granted leave under the old or new Rules.